 \section{Related Work}

-\textbf{Hypernetworks}.
-Existing work has investigated using hypernetworks for hyperparameter optimization~\citep{lorraine2018stochastic,mackay2019self} where some hyperparameters are learned jointly with the model as part of the optimization process.
-Other work used hypernetworks for amortized model learning tasks, where a hypernetwork model is trained to predict model weights when conditioned on a hyperparameter input of interest.
-For example, recent work has shown that applying these strategies to medical image registration and compressed sensing MRI reconstruction with a variable regularization hyperparameter can reduce the cost of searching the hyperparameter space substantially~\citep{hoopes2021hypermorph, wang2021regularization}.
+Research into training stability and efficiency of neural networks involves a variety of strategies, including parameter initialization strategies, normalization techniques, and adaptive optimization.

-\textbf{Initialization}.
-Deep neural networks can experience unstable training dynamics because of exploding and/or vanishing gradients~\citep{goodfellow2016deep}.
-Weight initialization plays a critical role in the magnitude of gradients, specially early in the training.
-Weight initialization strategies have been proposed to ensure that the magnitude of the activations is preserved in the forward pass and/or so that the magnitude of the gradients is preserved in the backward pass~\citep{glorot2010understanding,he2015init}.
-Recent work proposes an initialization that accounts for the architectural changes introduced by some hypernetwork models~\citep{chang2019principled}.
-Our work shows that even good initialization recommendations can be inadequate when applying them directly to hypernetworks.
+\textbf{Parameter Initialization}.
+Deep neural networks experience unstable training dynamics in the presence of exploding or vanishing gradients~\citep{goodfellow2016deep}.
+Weight initialization plays a critical role in the magnitude of gradients, particularly during the early stages of training.
+Commonly, weight initialization strategies focus on preserving the magnitude of activations during the forward pass and maintaining the magnitude of gradients during the backward pass~\citep{glorot2010understanding,he2015init}.
+Our work demonstrates that existing initialization strategies can be ineffective when applied to hypernetworks.

-\textbf{Normalization}.
-Normalization techniques have been introduced to control the distribution of weights and activations, leading to improvements in convergence and smoothing the loss surface~\citep{ioffe2017batch,santurkar2018does}.
-Among these, batch normalization is widely-used to normalize activations using the minibatch mean and standard deviation.
-Alternative methods like layer normalization normalize across features.
-These often outperform batch norm when dealing with small mini batches that could lead to noisy statistics~\citep{ba2016layer,ulyanov2016instance,wu2018group}.
-Researchers have also proposed reparametrizing the weights using weight-normalization strategies or designing self-normalizing networks that achieve stable gradient distributions~\citep{klambauer2017self,qiao2019weight,salimans2016weight}.
-As we show in our experiments, these strategies fail to resolve the proportionality issue at hand, as they either keep proportionality relationship present (such as batch normalization), or remove the proportionality by making the predicted weights independent of the hypernetwork input (as in layer normalization), eliminating the utility of the hypernetwork itself.
+\textbf{Normalization Techniques}.
+Normalization techniques control the distribution of weights and activations, often leading to improvements in convergence by smoothing the loss surface~\citep{bjorck2018understanding,ioffe2017batch,lubana2021beyond,santurkar2018does}.
+Batch normalization is widely used to normalize activations using minibatch statistics, and methods like layer or group normalization instead normalize across features~\citep{ba2016layer,ulyanov2016instance,wu2018group}.
+Other methods reparametrize the weights using weight-normalization strategies or using self-normalizing networks~\citep{klambauer2017self,qiao2019weight,salimans2016weight}.
+As we show in our experiments, these strategies fail to resolve the proportionality issue we study.
+They either maintain the proportionality relationship (as in batch normalization), or eliminate proportionality by rendering the predicted weights independent of the hypernetwork input (as in layer normalization), eliminating the utility of the hypernetwork itself.